amitguptagwl/Java-Rule-Book/README.md

 1. Can access all members of container class.
 2. ~~An independent class inside a class which follows rule of a class member.~~ Concrete class rule 5 (So it can be abstract, static abstract, static)

-####Anonymous class
+####Anonymous class (closures)
-1. Cannot be implemented by any class
+1. Cannot be implemented by any class (as created dynamically)
-2. Can access only final external object/var.
+2. Can access only final external object/var. (as the values of non-final variable can be changed, the behaviour of annonymous class will be unpredictable.)

 ####Inheritance
 1. A class/interface can reference its own instance or any child class instance whichever can be instantiated.